kazkianoush/BookOfHours/project_info/Milestone 3 Timeline.md

         - Assisstant
         - Visitor
         - Item
+    - Upload data to database (and probably clean data from the sheet into csv)

 3. Create REST APIs with database (Deadline: Nov 19, will be done by Danny, Kaz, Norman)
     - TASKS TO BE ADDED